 Travellers who enjoy extreme thrill and excitement have further activity options.
 The guides can push the travellers as far as they want to go.

 Guests will have a clear appreciation of how spectacular the Emperors Penguins are once they have visited the colony at Atka Bay.
-Just a two hours flight via DC3 Basler from the main camp brings travelers to a site of over 6,000 penguins and their young chicks.
+Just a two hours flight via DC3 Basler from the main camp brings travellers to a site of over 6,000 penguins and their young chicks.
 Being unafraid of humans the Penguins come within a few meters of the group, immersing one in the noise, commotion and the sheer beauty of it all.
 This is one of the greatest, and yet least seen, wildlife events on the planet.

 Even today, reaching the South Pole is a feat that only a very few people have achieved thus far.
 During the 7 hour flight from the main camp, one lands on the polar plateau to refuel and one has the opportunity to walk around this vast wilderness getting a real taste for the immense scale of Antarctica.